 - Pomodor App, another app that has a simple interface

 - Toggl Track, for freelancers who need a billing app and timer in one

 Kissick ends his article about Pomodoro with an existential reflection that speaks to the power of this technique:

-To get the most out of the Pomodoro technique, try using Clockwise to give you more Focus Time.
-That way you can work on the same project for three or four pomodoros for less context switching and more focus and productivity.
+To get the most out of the Pomodoro Technique, try using Clockwise to give you more Focus Time.
+That way you can work on the same project for three or four pomodoros sessions for less context switching and more focus and productivity.